How we score

 Excipients

-Reviews inactive ingredients — fillers, flow agents, coatings, and preservatives — for necessity, safety concerns, and potential interference with active ingredient performance.
+Reviews inactive ingredients — fillers, flow agents, coatings, and preservatives — for necessity, label clarity, and practical relevance.

 Formulation coherence

-Evaluates how well the formula holds together as a whole.
-Detects redundant ingredients, conflicting mechanisms, and combinations that look impressive on paper but fail in practice.
+Evaluates how well the formula holds together as a whole, including redundant ingredients, unclear combinations, and ingredient choices that do not match the stated purpose.

 How to read product pages

 Each product page is designed to give you a clear, actionable picture — not a data dump.
-The goal is to help you decide, not to overwhelm.
+The goal is to help you compare, not to overwhelm.

 Score breakdown

-Each dimension scored individually so you can see exactly where a product excels or falls short.
+Each dimension scored individually so you can see where a product appears stronger or weaker.

 What works

-Plain-language summary of the formulation's genuine strengths — no marketing spin.
+Plain-language summary of the formulation's practical strengths — no marketing spin.

 What to watch out for

-Flags underdosed ingredients, poor forms, opacity issues, or anything that should give you pause.
+Flags underdosed ingredients, unclear forms, opacity issues, or anything that deserves closer review.

 Ingredient context